skywind3000/atom-shell-commands/README.md

   * `line` - *[optional]* the line the error resides on. `(?<line> RE)`.
   * `col` - *[optional]* the column the error resides on. `(?<col> RE)`.

-Since the regular expressions are written in a JSON file, backslashes must be escaped.
+Since the regular expressions are written in the user config file as .cson format, backslashes must be escaped.

 The `file` should be an absolute path, or relative the `cwd` specified.
 If no `cwd` has been specified, default value '/' will be used.